NASA Earth Observatory

 For example, if you want to download bathymetry data click the “ocean” category.
 From here, find the ocean bathymetry (GEBCO) data set.

-One of the best parts is all the formats you can download it in.
-For example, you can download GeoTIFF, JPEG, PNG, CSV or Google Earth.
+One of the best parts is all the formats you can download.
+For example, you can download GeoTIFF, JPEG, PNG, CSV, or Google Earth.

 If you want to compare wildfires by country, there are free GIS software options to visualize, manage and analyze raster data.
 For example, analytical tools such as zonal statistics can estimate a mean or total value per country.